Cloudxtreme/birchschedule/README.md

 Birchpress Scheduler is published under the GPLv2.

-This repository contains a FORK of Birchpress Scheduler that adds proper localization and timezone support, and fixes some annoying problems, too.
+This repository contains a fork of Birchpress Scheduler that adds timezone support, and improves the user interface.

 ![Screenshot](https://github.com/knipknap/birchschedule/blob/1.10.2/screenshot-2.png?raw=true)